box/box-typescript-sdk-gen/docs/avatars.md

 - userId `string`
   - The ID of the user.
   - Used as `user_id` in path `path` of the API call
+- headers `GetUserAvatarHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `ByteStream`.

+When an avatar can be found for the user the image data will be returned in the body of the response.

 ## Add or update user avatar